Port, Templeport: History

 From medieval times the rectorial tithes were split between the local parish priest who received 1/3 and the Abbey of Kells who received 2/3, until they were seized in the 16th century Dissolution of the Monasteries.

-A list of the rectories owned by King Henry VIII of England in 1542 included Templeporte.
+A list of the rectories owned by King Henry VIII in 1542 included Templeporte.

-In 1587 Elizabeth I of England granted the rectory of Templeporte to Garret (otherwise Gerald) Fleming of Cabragh.
+In 1587 Queen Elizabeth I granted the rectory of Templeporte to Garret (otherwise Gerald) Fleming of Cabragh.

 On 30 October 1603 the aforementioned Gerrald Fleming surrendered the rectory of Templeporte to King James VI and I and it was regranted to him for a term of 21 years.

 By grant dated 22 December 1608, along with other lands, King James VI and I granted a lease of the rectories, churches, or chapels formerly belonging to Kells Abbey, including Templeporte to Gerald Fleminge of Cabragh, County Cavan.

 On 4 March 1609 the aforementioned Gerrald Fleming sold the rectory of Templeporte to his son James Fleming and Walter Talbot of Ballyconnell.
 On 8 June 1619 the aforesaid James Fleming and Walter Talbot were pardoned by King James VI and I for obtaining the said rectory of Templeport without getting a licence from the king.

 An Inquisition held at Cavan on 19 October 1616 stated that the aforementioned Gerald Fleming died on 5 April 1615 and his son Thomas Fleming (born 1589) succeeded to the rectorial tithes of Templeporte.

 In 1622 Thomas Moigne, the Anglican Bishop of Kilmore made a visitation to the parish.
 He found that the rectory was impropriate to the vicar of Templeport, John Patrick, who was not a resident, but that there was a curate resident.
 The annual value of the rectory was £20.
 The church was in a ruinous condition and the parsonage was a timber house.

 On 9 March 1669 King Charles II of England granted to Josias Hallington, incumbent of Templeport, Co.
 Cavan, the rectory of the said parish, forever.